Duda website builder: Stand back Weebly, WordPress, and all other website builders, we’ve got a new Site Sheriff in town – Duda!

 After you’re done tampering with the template, it’s time to move on to the actual web-building.

-Web-Building with Duda – The Specifics
+Duda Website Builder – The Specifics

 At first glance, you’ll see there are 2 navigable bars – a top bar, and a sidebar located on the left side.
 The left sidebar features the widgets, content, personalization, and add-ons to build your website, while the dashboard top bar is mainly for publishing.